Children come in all sizes and levels of physical abilities.

 Avoid playground surfaces that are loose and that shift under unsteady feet.
 These include mulch, pea gravel, or sand.
 Besides, toddlers will eat it, throw it, and put it into their noses, ears, or eyes.

 A better alternative?
-No Fault Safety Surface (NFSS) is a seamless, solid rubber surface, so there is no loose-fill surfacing that a toddler can pick up and put in their mouth.
+No Fault Safety Surface (NFSS) is a unitary rubber surface, so there is no loose-fill surfacing that a toddler can pick up and put in their mouth.
 And because it’s a cushiony, slip-resistant surface, it’s a great choice for toddlers since there will be several falls and tumbles that take place at this age!

 Ages 2 to 5 Years